-(7) Licenses can be obtained from different companies.
+- (4) License will be purchased using Regional Welfare Funds and movie rental fees will be paid with Local Welfare Funds.
+The fees must be allocated from the current welfare allocation. - (5) Offender Service Clubs cannot provide funding to either purchase a license or to rent movies. - (6) Offenders may not be charged a fee to view movies. - (7) Licenses can be obtained from different companies.
 It should be noted that no one company's license will cover all producers.
-The facility should be certain to identify which production companies the license covers.

-(h) Arts

-- (1) Offenders will be permitted to purchase items from the Authorized Supply List below from the facility canteen or a local vendor. - Offender possession of art supplies will be differentiated by custody classification.
+The facility should be certain to identify which production companies the license covers. - (h) Arts - (1) Offenders will be permitted to purchase items from the Authorized Supply List below from the facility canteen or a local vendor. - (2) Offender possession of art supplies will be differentiated by custody classification.
 The amount of supplies an offender may possess is outlined below in #10 of this section.
-Additionally they may possess no more than two completed projects and one unfinished project.
+Additionally, they may possess no more than two completed projects and one unfinished project.
 All materials should be maintained in the offender's locker. - (3) The facility will purchase items from the Additional Supply list to be used in art classes and to prepare for the Offender Art show.
 Offenders in Medium and Close custody should not be permitted to use supplies on the Additional Supply List unless they are participating in an art class or actively preparing for the Offender Art show.
 Offenders in Minimum Custody may possess items on the Additional Supply List with the appropriate approval. - (4) Individuals, organizations and groups may donate authorized supplies and materials for the program however; no donations will be accepted for specified offenders. - (5) All offenders wanting to obtain supplies from the Additional Supply List must submit a request for supplies.
-The request must be approved by the facility head or his/her designee prior to the supplies being issued. - (6) Offenders will be permitted to transfer with art supplies purchased from the Authorized Supply List. - Offenders will be prohibited from transferring with supplies received from the Additional Supply List.
+The request must be approved by the Warden or their designee prior to the supplies being issued. - (6) Offenders will be permitted to transfer with art supplies purchased from the Authorized Supply List. - (7) Offenders will be prohibited from transferring with supplies received from the Additional Supply List.
 The only exception will be the actual project the offender has completed or currently has under development.
 Upon notification of a transfer all other supplies from the Additional Supply List should be returned to the appropriate staff.